Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/configuration.md

 This is required to run the module on Lilypad Network.

-A new burner wallet is highly recommended to use for development.
+A new development wallet is highly recommended to use for development.
-The wallet must have enough LP to fund the job.
+The wallet must have enough LP tokens and Arbitrum Sepolia ETH to fund the job.

 - [Funding your wallet](https://docs.lilypad.tech/lilypad/lilypad-testnet/quick-start/funding-your-wallet-from-faucet)